-Biology track: Bi/Ch 110, Bi/Ch 111, Bi/Ch 113 SSB core track: BE/APh 161, ChE/BE 163, ChE/BE 169 Research track: Research rotations in three labs BE 250
+Biology: Bi/Ch 110, Bi/Ch 111, Bi/BE 250 c Core: BE/APh 161, ChE/BE 163, ChE/BE 169 Research: Research rotations in three labs BE 200

 Research Rotations.
 One-term research rotations allow first-year bioengineering graduate students to sample relevant research activities in several labs before selecting a Ph.D. adviser.
-Research rotations are required in the SSB suboption and highly recommended in the BMBID and BDBI suboptions.
+Research rotations are required in the synthetic and systems biology track and highly recommended in the other tracks.
 Rotations should be organized by each student in collaboration with individual faculty.